ntop/n2disk/wireshark/extcap/README.md

 executables to be used as traffic source in case the capture interface is not a standard network interface directly recognised by Wireshark.

-The remotentopdump extcap module can be used to extract traffic from a remote n2disk dumpset in Wireshark.
+The remotentopdump extcap module can be used to open a PF_RING interface on a remote machine or to extract traffic from a remote n2disk dumpset in Wireshark.

 In order to get started with the remotentopdump module, you need to compile the module: